marqo-ai/marqo/examples/MultiModalSearch/article.md

   <img src="assets/handbag1.gif"/>
 </p>
 <p align="center">
-    <em>An example of multi-modal search using negation to avoid low quality images.
+    <em>An example of multimodal search using negation to avoid low quality images.
 The low-quality images are denoted by a red dot next to them. </em>
 </p>

 An alternative is to use the same query to clean up existing data by using a positive weight to [actively identify low-quality images](https://www.marqo.ai/blog/refining-image-quality-and-eliminating-nsfw-content-with-marqo) for removal.